 Eligibility for most financial aid programs is based on your and/or your family's demonstrated financial need and on your registered credit hours.

-To be eligible for federal and state financial aid programs, you must be a citizen, national or permanent resident of the United States.
+To be eligible for federal and state financial aid programs, you must be a U.S. citizen or eligible noncitizen.

 To be eligible for federal financial aid programs (Pell, SEOG, Federal Work-Study, Direct Loan, Direct PLUS Loan), you must also:

 - Be accepted by the college for admission and provide documentation of high school completion or its equivalent (GED).
 College Credit Plus (CCP) or students still enrolled in high school are not eligible for aid.